Visit Zambia

 Interactive country map and photographs at the bottom of this page.

-From a tourism backwater Livingstone has transformed over the last 15 years to a vibrant tourism hub.
-The town itself is located on the banks of the Zambezi River 10 kilometres upstream from the Victoria Falls.
-Adrenaline activities abound and a full range of accommodation options are available.
+From a tourism backwater Livingstone has transformed into a vibrant tourism hub.
+The town itself is located on the banks of the Zambezi River 10 kms upstream from the Victoria Falls.
 Of course the centrepiece is the Falls themselves, with amazing viewing from the dramatic knife’s edge footpath.
+High water at the Falls peaks between February and June – be prepared to be completely overawed by the force of water as well as drenched by the ever present mists (raincoats recommended!) - whilst low water, August to November means the mists aren’t as great and you can see more of the Falls.

 Found in the centre of western Zambia, Kafue National Park is the oldest and largest of Zambia’s national parks.
 It covers a massive 22,400 square km.
 First established as a National Park in the 1950s, Kafue is one of the largest national parks in the whole of Africa.
 Despite its size it remains little-known.
 Kafue holds a fantastic diversity of habitats, animals and bird life – including the Nanzhila Plains in the south, the Kafue riverlands in the centre and the Busanga swamps and grasslands in the far north.